-We predicted that the association between perceived social influence from administrators to adopt a new work behavior and professional employees' actual adoption of the new work behavior would be (a) most positive when employees' level of organizational identification was high and their level of professional identification was low, and (b) least positive when employees' level of organizational identification was low and professional identification was high.
-Based on Model 3, the coefficients for both three-way interaction terms are significant (p < .05).
+We predicted that the association between perceived social influence from administrators to adopt a new work behavior and professional employees' actual adoption of the new work behavior would be (a) most positive when employees' level of organizational identification was high and level of professional identification was low and (b) least positive when employees' level of organizational identification was low and level of professional identification was high.
+On the basis of Model 3, the coefficients for both three-way interaction terms are significant (p < .05).
 To gain further insight into the nature of the interaction effects, we plotted them based on one standard deviation above and below the mean level of each variable (see Figures 1 and 2).
-Based on the significance of the simple slopes (Aiken & West, 1991), we found that perceived administrative social influence (both pressure and monitoring) was most positively related to professional employee adoption of new work behavior when organizational identification was high and professional identification was low.
-We also found that perceived administrative social influence (both pressure and monitoring) was least positively related to adoption of new work behavior when organizational identification was low and professional identification was high.
-Indeed, our results provide some evidence that the relationship between social influence and the adoption of new work behavior is negative when professional identification is high and organizational identification is low.
-However, when professional and organizational identification were relatively equivalent, the simple slopes for the perceived administrative social influence variables (i.e., pressure and monitoring) were not significant.
-Thus, our hypotheses are supported.
+Given the significance of the simple slopes (Aiken & West, 1991), we found that perceived administrative social influence (both pressure and monitoring) was most positively related to professional employee adoption of new work behavior when organizational identification was high and professional identification was low.
+We also found that perceived administrative social influence (both pressure and